01 November, 2021

 R. Linda:

-I be always eager to learn about American history so when my eldest brought home a brochure for a Civil War reenactment I was all for it.
-I had seen the one on Georges Island in Boston Harbour many years ago and was completely taken by the whole setting.
-On one side you had the Union troops and on the other the Confederates.
-Each camp had tents, and the daily duties a true regiment would be about, and the ladies were there in their old-fashioned dresses, telling stories in character and selling their ancient crafts, like dresses, shawls, millinery, knitting, etc., The men also had little side shops of cleats, leather goods, lanterns, caps, you name it if it was Civil War you could buy it for your own reenactment.
+I have always been eager to learn about American history, so when my eldest brought home a brochure for a Civil War reenactment, I was all for it.
+I had seen the one on Georges Island in Boston Harbour many years ago and was utterly taken by the whole setting.
+On one side, you had the Union troops, and on the other, the Confederates.
+Each camp had tents, and the daily duties an actual regiment would be about, and the ladies were there in their old-fashioned dresses, telling stories in character and selling their ancient crafts, like dresses, shawls, millinery, knitting, etc., The men also had little side shops of cleats, leather goods, lanterns, caps, you name it if it was Civil War you could buy it for your own reenactment.
 But better yet, there were enough men for a whole army on both sides.
-They had history lessons, shooting lessons, they talked Lincoln, they talked Davis, I mean you were back in time!
+They had history lessons, shooting lessons, they talked Lincoln, they talked Davis; I mean, you were back in time!

 The place where the event was to be held was on a large farm not far away.
 We all hopped into the car and set off for a day of education and fun.
 The farm was in the foothills of a mountain range not far from where we live, so it was a picturesque place indeed.
 See here.